microsoft/AirSim/docs/px4_sitl.md

 **Note** that every time you stop the unreal app you have to restart the `px4` app.

 1. From your bash terminal follow [these steps for Linux](https://docs.px4.io/master/en/dev_setup/dev_env_linux.html) and follow **all** the instructions under `NuttX based hardware` to install prerequisites.
-We've also included out own copy of the [PX4 build instructions](px4_build.md) which is a bit more concise about what we need exactly.
+We've also included our own copy of the [PX4 build instructions](px4_build.md) which is a bit more concise about what we need exactly.

 2. Get the PX4 source code and build the posix SITL version of PX4:
     ```